redux-zero/redux-zero/README.md

 }
 ```

 Now create your component.
-With redux-zero your component can focus 100% on the UI part, and just call the actions that will update the state:
+With **redux-zero** your component can focus 100% on the UI and just call the actions that will automatically update the state:

 ```js
 /* Counter.js */